saraimmtech/saraimmtech.github.io/README.md

   line(0, -this.r*0.5, 0, -this.r*0.9);
 };
 ```
-A simple line indicator shows the alignment, making the rotation readable without numerical feedback.
+A simple line indicator shows the current orientation of each knob.
+This makes the rotation legible without the need for numerical values or additional interface elements.

 **Interaction Logic**

 `Knob.prototype.hitTest = function(mx, my) `

-This allows the button to be clicked directly using distance-based hit detection.
-After grabbing, the angle of the button is updated as follows:
+The knobs can be grabbed using distance-based hit detection.
+Once grabbed, their angle is updated using:

 `atan2(mouseY - knob.y, mouseX - knob.x) `

-This converts circular mouse movements into angular rotations, maintaining intuitive control.
+This converts circular mouse movement into rotation, preserving an intuitive and physically familiar interaction.

 **Translating Rotation into Drawing**